zcattacz/PJON_wiki/Home.md

 ***

 ###Bus network
 A PJON bus network is the result of interconnecting n PJON bus using routers.
 A router is a device connected to n PJON bus (with n dedicated pins) able to route a packet from a bus to anotherone.
+All the routing procedure is managed by an higher level protocol called [OSPREY](https://github.com/gioblu/OSPREY) still far from be correctly compiled :), where I am actually brainstorming how the routing and networking Standard will be structured.

 ```cpp
     _______     _______              _______     _______
    |       |   |       |            |       |   |       |